dive4dec/dive/README.md

-# Portable Notebook Containers DIVE for DEC
+# Portable Notebook Containers for DIVE

 This repository contains dockerfiles to build Jupyter notebook images for the [DIVE](https://github.com/dive4dec/dive4dec.github.io) virtual learning environment.
 The dockerfiles are divided into modules and folders, so that different features can be stacked together to build a custom docker image for different courses.